achimmertens/advertising/README.md

    -  optional.
 Max three words in lowercase divided by spaces.
 -  "currentWeek"
    -  This will be filled automatically
+-  "authors"
+   -  Must be filled with at least "[]".
+The rest will be filled automatecally during the report creation.

 # Create A New Campaign